 - Difficulty or severe pain when swallowing

 - Nausea or vomiting

 - Tender and/or swollen throat or lymph nodes

 - Symptoms of dehydration, such as excessive thirst, dry mouth, decreased urination

-In accordance with the 2012 Infectious Diseases Society of America (IDSA) guidelines, testing is not recommended when there are also symptoms more closely associated with a viral infection, such as:
+Testing may not be done when you also have symptoms more closely associated with a viral infection, such as:

 - Runny nose